Lab Members

 Graduate Students

 Before coming to Brandeis, Elizabeth received her BS in psychology and MS in cognitive science from Illinois State University where she conducted research on cognitive biases in attention and memory, emotion regulation, and false memory.
 Elizabeth is broadly interested in executive function, repetitive negative thinking and other cognitive risk factors for internalizing disorders.
-Her current work in the CoPE Lab examines contrast avoidance models of defensive pessimism and worry.
+Her current work in the CoPE Lab examines the contrast avoidance model of worry, attentional control and repetitive negative thinking.
 Outside of the lab, Elizabeth's hobbies include horse back riding, aerial arts and reading.

 Honors Thesis Students